+When we undertake to delve into the genealogy of someone or something, we endeavor to tell the story of its past, its origins, and its evolution up to the present moment (Rusinek 2004, 410).
 The basic assumption of the genealogical method is that the fundamental structures of any given culture are to be found deep within its roots.
-That is to say, culture is founded upon essential constructs that are so deeply embedded within it that one cannot see them except by looking backwards, to eras past.
-Genealogy destabilizes our perception of these constructs as being self-evident.
-That which sometimes seems inevitable is not essentially a historical necessity.
-The domain that genealogy deals with is the past; however, its real interest lies in understanding and criticizing present reality.
+Genealogy may deal with the past, yet its real interest lies in understanding and criticizing present reality.
 In order to thoroughly understand social shaming in the present we must examine the cultural sources of this phenomenon.
 The term “genealogy”, in its simplest and most general sense, means the study of generations, of origins.
-For our purposes, we shall adopt the meaning ascribed to it in the current philosophical discourse – a type of critical methodology.
-Exposing the past through the use of the genealogical method brings us face to face with the contingent and minimizes the control that necessity has over our lives.
-It is this change in perspective that enables us to reassess our positions and take responsibility for them (Deleuze 2006, 2; Foucault 1977, 152).
+For our purposes, we shall adopt the meaning ascribed to it in the current philosophical discourse – a type of critical methodology (Deleuze 2006, 2; Foucault 1977, 152).
+As a philosophical method of inquiry, genealogy is a hermeneutic strategy that documents the history of its subjects.
+The job of the genealogist, according to Foucault, is to rediscover ourselves by way of a correct handling of the past, through modern self-deconstruction (Foucault 1977).
+Therefore, accordingly, in this initial genealogy we shall examine shame from interdisciplinary perspectives by conducting an interpretative analysis of religious texts and historical documentation, all while basing ourselves on sociological and psychological research.

 The Individual and Society

 Already in the Book of Genesis, it is written: “And the Lord God said, It is not good that the man should be alone; I will make him an help meet for him” (Genesis 2:18).
-Ecclesiastes too, who famously bemoaned “vanity of vanities”, emphasizes the importance of togetherness and the dangers of solitude: “Two are better than one; because they have a good reward for their labour.
+Ecclesiastes too, who famously bemoaned “vanity of vanities”, emphasizes the importance of togetherness: “Two are better than one; because they have a good reward for their labour.
 For if they fall, the one will lift up his fellow: but woe to him that is alone when he falleth; for he hath not another to help him up” (Ecclesiastes 4:9-10).
-For the human kind, since antiquity and to the modern societies of the present day, “herd mentality” has had great influence as an instinct essential to our survival.
-On the one hand, the social group, the state, the nation, the party, etc. provide security and frameworks of belonging which give us confidence and womb-like protection; on the other hand, they deprive us of the independence, the singularity and the richness of solitariness (Fromm 2010).
+Thus, according to the Bible, one of the foundational texts of Western culture, being with others is important on the basic level of physical survival.
+The social group, the state, the nation, the party, etc. provide security and frameworks of belonging which give us confidence and womb-like protection; on the other hand, they also deprive us of the independence, the singularity and the richness of solitariness (Fromm 2010).